Parenting

 1. Feel It

-When faced with a crying child or an angry teenager it is tempting to tell them to 'calm down' or offer them a tasty treat or an hour of screen time to distract them from their woes.
-It is even more tempting to downplay their issues which, compared to the bills that need to be paid and the deadlines at work, may seem trivial.
+When faced with a crying child or an angry teenager, telling them to 'calm down' or offering them a tasty treat or an hour of screen time to distract them from their woes is tempting.
+It is even more tempting to downplay their issues, which may seem trivial compared to your own ‘real life’ issues.

 The best way you can help your child show up to their emotions is to show up with them.
 Create a space where they are allowed to show sadness, anger, or frustration.